What is Divorce Law?

 Spousal support is a form of financial support that one spouse pays to another after separation or divorce.
 Traditionally, a husband paid spousal support or alimony to the wife.
 But that is not necessarily the case anymore.
 Now, the breadwinning spouse often pays spousal support—regardless of gender.

 Courts do not award spousal support in every case.
-Many former spouses are able to meet their needs without financial assistance.
+Many former spouses can meet their needs without financial assistance.
 When courts do award spousal support, it can be on a permanent or a temporary basis, depending on the receiving spouse’s needs.
 The types of spousal support are as follows.

 Temporary spousal support is designed to help one spouse support themselves while the divorce is pending.
 It may continue for a predetermined period of time after that.
-If you and your spouse can agree, you may be able to set up a support plan without court intervention.
+If you and your spouse can agree, you can set up a support plan without court intervention.

 Rehabilitative support helps a spouse become self-sufficient by undergoing education or training.
 With rehabilitative support, there are regular reviews of the receiver’s progress.
 These reviews help to determine whether continued support is necessary.

 Permanent spousal support is increasingly rare.
-When courts award permanent support, it is usually in situations where one spouse is unable to work due to disability or when the parties are past retirement age.
+When courts award permanent support, it is usually in situations where one spouse cannot work due to disability or when the parties are past retirement age.
 Permanent spousal support is not available in every state.

-Reimbursement support repays one spouse for economic sacrifices that increased the earning potential for the other spouse.
-This is commonly seen where one spouse worked to put the other spouse through a graduate program.
-They may have made financial sacrifices during this time, expecting that both spouses would benefit from a higher standard of living down the road.
+Reimbursement support repays one spouse for economic sacrifices that increased the other spouse’s earning potential.
+This is commonly seen when one spouse worked to put the other through an academic program.
+They may have made financial sacrifices during this time, expecting both spouses to benefit from a higher standard of living.

 Sometimes one spouse may receive a single lump-sum payment instead of property or other valuables.
 The paying spouse will generally not have to pay any additional spousal support in these situations.